What is Polycythemia Vera (PV)?

-In October 2006, the Pennsylvania Department of Health requested ATSDR’s help in investigating a high number of PV cases reported in Carbon, Luzerne, and Schuylkill counties.
-ATSDR was asked to make sure that the reported cases actually had PV, and to find any other cases of PV in the tri-county area.
+In 2006, the Pennsylvania Department of Health (PADOH) asked the Agency for Toxic Substances and Disease Registry’s (ATSDR) to help investigate a higher than expected number of PV cases in Carbon, Luzerne, and Schuylkill counties (called the tri-county area).
+More specifically, they wanted ATSDR to make sure that the reported cases actually had PV and to find any other cases of PV in the tri-county area.

 - Page last reviewed: October 27, 2015

 - Page last updated: October 27, 2015

 - Content source: